mrismanaziz/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Why did the barber win the race?
+He took a short cut.